Summary

 • Daniel Kwon, MD

-I am a physician-investigator.
-I care for patients with advanced cancer who are hospitalized and patients with genitourinary malignancies, such as prostate cancer.
-My research interests involve improving patient-centered outcomes for patients with cancer.
-This includes patient decision-making support, outcomes research, survivorship, cognition, and biomarkers.
+I care for hospitalized patients with advanced cancer and patients with genitourinary malignancies.
+My research interests involve improving patient-centered outcomes.
+This spans decision-making, implementation, outcomes, and disparities research.

 Details